Initial Evaluation for Adolescents (Teenagers)

 - How long will my teen have to take medication?

 These questions, along with any other questions or concerns that you or your teen may have, will be addressed during the initial visit.

 In order to thoroughly assess your teen, Dr. Adair will obtain information on biological, psychological, cultural and social factors that may be contributing to any current symptoms.
-This may require our office to request information and records from several sources, in order to provide Dr. Adair with any additional information that can assist her in the assessment process.
-She will spend time with you and your teen both separately and together, and then she will review with you any records used during the assessment (such as those provided by your teen’s Pediatrician, school, Psychologist or previous therapists).
+This may require our office to request and review records from several sources.
+This additional information will assist her in the assessment process.
 Our office will discuss with you what is needed from you prior to your teen’s initial visit.

 After the assessment, Dr. Adair will discuss her findings with you and provide a diagnosis, including an explanation of how the assessment supports the diagnosis.
 She will also help you understand what it means for your teen and for your family.

 In the final phase of your teen’s initial evaluation, you will receive treatment recommendations.
 Dr. Adair will discuss with you what she recommends as the next best steps for you and your teen.
 Your teen’s participation in this part of the process will be strongly encouraged, and Dr. Adair will want him or her to address any thoughts, feelings or concerns about the diagnosis and treatment plan.
 It is also critical that parents share their thoughts, feelings and concerns to ensure you are part of this process.

 It is also important to note that medication is not always part of the treatment recommendation; however, therapy almost always is.
 See more information about Dr. Adair’s therapy services below.